Suraj-Mohapatra/ant-projects/README.md

 # ant-projects
 old java ant projects setup
+java-ant-app-nb - this one is built using NetBeans (apache ant 1.10.14 comes bundled in it)
+you can also download ant 1.10.14 and build the project using **ant** command